memryx/Yolo11-MXA-Optimized/README.md

-# YOLO11-ADHD
+# YOLO11 MXA-Optimized Retraining

 This repo contains the code used to generate the MXA-optimized versions of YOLO11.

+The pre-trained / compiled DFPs are availble on the [Model Explorer](https://developer.memryx.com/model_explorer/models.html).

 Below we outline the methodology.

 ## Setup